 Congregational contributions: Giving to Grow

-The 2022 General Assembly agreed to change from the Ministries and Mission contribution system to the new Giving to Grow scheme, which will be implemented from 2023.
+The Ministries and Mission contribution system has been replaced by the new Giving to Grow scheme from 2023.

-Below is further information about the scheme, as well as regulations and worked examples.
+Below is information about the scheme, as well as regulations and worked examples.

 Congregational Contributions: Giving to Grow regulations